-N the difficult years ahead, that new truck of yours will have to put out more-and take it longer.
+IN the difficult years ahead, that new truck I of yours will have to put out more-and take it longer.
 So there are many reasons you'll be wise to choose a GMC!
 You'll get the constant dividend of GMC's greater pulling power - truck-built horsepower with greater sustained torque than other engines.

 And with that power goes the greater stamina of GMC's rugged truck-engineered frame.
-In practically all models, from 1⁄2 ton up, you get such extra value features (at no extra cost!) as Synchro-Mesh transmission, Tocco-hardened crankshaft, airplane-type bearings, and Lifetime Weathersealed cabs.
-They all tell you that longer life and lower maintenance are standard equipment with As your GMC dealer we are transportation engineers, specializing in selecting the exact combination of the right engine, axle, transmission and frame for your particular trucking job.
+In practically all models, from 1⁄2 ton up, you get such extra value features (at no extra cost!) as Synchro-Mesh transmission, Phone 277 Tocco-hardened crankshaft, airplane-type bearings, and Lifetime Weathersealed cabs.
+They all tell you that longer life and lower maintenance are standard equipment with a GMC.
+As your GMC dealer we are transportation engineers, specializing in selecting the exact combination of the right engine, axle, transmission and frame for your particular trucking job.
 That's why there's a special GMC truck waiting for you.
-Come in, let us show you why GMC is your best buy for the years
+Come in, let us show you why GMC is your best buy for the years ahead!

-BROACH EQUIPMENT
+BROACH

-Phone 277

 You'll do better on a used truck with your GMC dealer

 Munday, Texas

 BENJAMIN NEWS

 (Elda Purl Laird, Reporter)

-Recent vistors in the home of of Mertzon, visited in the home Mrs. L. T. Wright were Mrs. of Mr. and Mrs. Ernest Allen Walter C. Sharp, of Dallas; Mrs. during the past week end.
+Recent vistors in the home of Mrs. L. T. Wright were Mrs. Walter C. Sharp, of Dallas; Mrs. during the past week end.
 Wm.
-Brock and Mrs. Lora Pitt-Mr. and Mrs. Raymond Maye, of Hermleigh.
+Brock and Mrs. Lora Pittman, both of Sweetwater; Mr. E. S. Parks, of Demmitt, and ed in the home of Mr. and Mrs. Mr. and Mrs. Raymond Maye, of Hermleigh.

-Miss Elda Purl Laird, Miss Caroline Polster, Mr. and Mrs. Ernest Allen, Mrs. E. B. Sams
+Miss Elda Purl Laird, Miss Caroline Polster, Mr. and Mrs. Ernest Allen, Mrs. E. B. Sams and Bobby Hudson were in Wichita Falls Tuesday of last

 Mrs. Joe Ben Qualls and chil-

 GOREE THEATRE

 Friday, December 29 Saturday Matinee

 Allan Lane and "Black Jack" in . . .